ellennickles/creative-coding-summer-21/README.md

 This is a hands-on introduction to programming the computer for creative applications.
 This course will introduce and explore fundamental coding concepts, such as logic sequencing, data structures, data flow, and event-drive interactions in the context of screen-based projects.
 Iterative assignments will facilitate the development of a final creative code-driven experience.
 The open source, JavaScript-based [p5.js](https://p5js.org/) programming framework for creative coding is the primary vehicle for the class using the [web editor for p5.js](https://editor.p5js.org/).
 Both sections assume no programming experience at all.
 [TBD - Independent studies are available for students who already have experience with programming in JavaScript and p5.js.]()

 ## Learning Goals
-To help us development an appreciation of computational thinking and the possibiities for its creative applications, here are our learning goals:
+To help us develop an appreciation of computational thinking and the possibiities for its creative applications, here are our learning goals:
+* Understand fundamental coding concepts, such as variables, conditionals, iteration, functions, array, and objects;
 * Develop a working knowledge of JavaScript and the p5.js programming framework;
-* Understand fundamental coding concepts, such as variables, conditionals, iteration, functions, array, and objects;
-* Practically engage these concepts in our creative work;
+* Practically engage our working knowledge and coding concepts in our creative work;

 ## Community Guidelines